Setup

 Lock File

-The action creates ahonyaku-lock.json file in your repository root to track the state of translations.
+The action creates ahonyaku-lock.json file in your repository root to track the analysis history.
 Commit this file to your repository.
-It prevents redundant API calls by skipping translations when the source file hasn’t changed.
+It enables incremental processing by linking new analyses to previous ones.

 How It Works

-- Decompiles the file to extract translatable strings.
+- Decompiles the file to extract translatable strings (using the previous analysis history from

 - Polls for job completion.